Dhorq/travel-s/README.md

 - Integrate booking functionality

 ## ⚠️ Limitations & Weaknesses
-Code Cleanliness: The HTML and CSS structure is intentionally not completely clean code because its main purpose is only for UI, some selectors are inconsistent and class naming can still be improved.
+- Code Cleanliness: The HTML and CSS structure is intentionally not completely clean code because its main purpose is only for UI, some selectors are inconsistent and class naming can still be improved.
-Feature Completion: Some desired features (e.g. image carousel and form validation) were not completed because they would be more optimal using JavaScript.
+- Feature Completion: Some desired features (e.g. image carousel and form validation) were not completed because they would be more optimal using JavaScript.
+- Scalability: Kode belum dioptimalkan untuk pengembangan jangka panjang atau integrasi fitur lanjutan

-**Why This Project?**
+**Why I Made This Project?**
 I wanted to challenge myself to **fully rely on HTML and CSS** — understanding how far core technologies can go before adding JavaScript or frameworks.
 This approach strengthens the foundation needed for building any website.

 ---